 Like any Android application, it is coded in Java, not that you are likely to care.

-I offer several "apk" files that you can download and install on your android.
+I offer an "apk" file that you can download and install on your android.

-I don't put them on the Android Playstore because I don't distribute the necessary
+I don't put this on the Android Playstore because I don't distribute the necessary

 map files here (yet anyway).
 I don't want people downloading the application then